jasminemalik/FinalProject/README.md

 - Returns: NA

-#### play() method:
+#### show() method:

 - Parameters:
- rolls: int of number of times to roll all of the die

-    my_game.play(5)
+ form: specify the format of which you want the dataframe of the rolls results to be shown in, default position to "wide", and the other option is 'narrow'

+    my_game.show()
+    my_game.show(form = 'narrow')

 - Attributes: NA

-- play.__doc__
+- show.__doc__

-    The play method takes one parameter, the number of rolls each die should be rolled.
-    Saves the result ot a private dataframe.
+   A method to show the user the results of the most recent play.
+   Has one parameter, set to wide that is a dataframe with rows x die.
+   The other valid form is narrow, which is the dataframe, stacked.

-- Returns: NA
+- Returns:
+ dataframe: dataframe that shows the results of the play method above; the faces that were rolled for each die in each roll.
+Either in narrow or wide format.